junxit/us-congress-bills-110/bill.md

   - **(1)** *In general* The Secretary of Veterans Affairs shall not prohibit any election administration official, whether State or local, party-affiliated or non-party affiliated, or elected or appointed, from providing voting information to veterans at any facility of the Department of Veterans Affairs.
   - **(2)** *Voting information* In this subsection, the term voting information means nonpartisan information intended for the public about voting, including information about voter registration, voting systems, absentee balloting, polling locations, and other important resources for voters.
 - **(b)** *Voter registration services* The Secretary shall provide reasonable access to facilities of the Department of Veterans Affairs to State and local election officials for the purpose of providing nonpartisan voter registration services to individuals.
+- **(c)** *Coordination to Minimize Disruption of Regular Activities* Any election official providing nonpartisan voting information or nonpartisan voter registration services under this section at a facility of the Department of Veterans Affairs shall coordinate the provision of the information or services with the Secretary to ensure that the information or services are provided in a manner which minimizes the disruption of the regular activities of the facility.

 ## § 7.
 Annual report on compliance